grafana/pyroscope/docs/sources/operators-guide/configure/about-runtime-configuration.md

 To enable runtime configuration, specify a comma-separated list of file paths upon startup by using the `-runtime-config.file=<filepath>,<filepath>` CLI flag or from within your YAML configuration file in the `runtime_config` block.

-By default, Grafana Mimir reloads the contents of these files every 10 seconds and merges these files from left to right.
+By default, Grafana Fire reloads the contents of these files every 10 seconds and merges these files from left to right.
 You can configure this interval by using the `-runtime-config.reload-period=<duration>` CLI flag or by specifying the `period` value in your YAML configuration file.

-When running Grafana Mimir on Kubernetes, store the runtime configuration files in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and mount the ConfigMaps in each container.
+When running Grafana Fire on Kubernetes, store the runtime configuration files in a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) and mount the ConfigMaps in each container.

 ## Viewing the runtime configuration

-Use Grafana Mimir’s `/runtime_config` endpoint to see the current value of the runtime configuration, including the overrides.
+Use Grafana Fire’s `/runtime_config` endpoint to see the current value of the runtime configuration, including the overrides.
 To see only the non-default values of the configuration, specify the endpoint with `/runtime_config?mode=diff`.

 ## Runtime configuration of per-tenant limits